 Angela has been on that ship from the Pilot.

 Brennan's father Max is definitely a shipper by season six, asking Angela if Brennan and Booth were together, declaring his daughter much prettier and smarter than Hannah Burley, and then buying his daughter a conch shell toothbrush-holder with two holes.
-Just check the quote at the top of the page he was disappointing they weren't sleeping together.
+Just check the quote at the top of the page; he was disappointed they weren't sleeping together.

 Booth's grandfather, Hank.